mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 #### Replaying HTTP requests with hoverfly

-Some resources allow recording and replaying http requests using hoverfly when running tests.
-This is currently only configured for alert configuration resource acceptance tests.
+Some resources allow recording and replaying http requests using hoverfly when running tests (e.g. alert_configuration acceptance tests).
+You will be able to identify this if the test calls `replay.SetupReplayProxy(t)`.

 - For capturing http traffic of an execution you have to configure the environment variable `REPLAY_MODE=capture`.
 Captured request/responses will be present in the directory `./simulations`.
 - For replaying http traffic of an execution you have to configure the environment variable `REPLAY_MODE=simulate` which will use files present in the simulation directory.